 LunaPads and GladRags are companies that make reusable, washable cloth menstrual pads and liners.
 They are sold online and in some stores like Whole Foods and Elephant Pharmacy.
 I think that tossing a few of these pads into the laundry once a month is probably more eco-friendly than buying new disposables.
 And much more wallet-friendly too, after the initial purchase.

 The problem is that with these pads, you’re pretty much limited to the sizes and shapes available, which, trying not to get too personal, did not satisfy me.
 I wanted a cloth liner in a different shape.

-That’s when I checked one of my favorite web sites, Etsy and found a couple of craftswomen who would work with me to customize some handmade liners in the shapes and fabrics that I wanted.
-The two sellers I’ve worked with are Stella Pads by Ashley Norris and County Cloth Creations.
+That’s when I checked one of my favorite websites, Etsy and found a couple of craftswomen who would work with me to customize some handmade liners in the shapes and fabrics that I wanted.
+The two sellers I’ve worked with are Stella Pads by Ashley Norris (10/2013 Update: Shop seems to be closed) and County Cloth Creations.
 But there are quite a few Etsy sellers making cloth sanitary products and I’m sure others would be happy to customize pads to your specifications.